Silviu-Marian/reedux/README.md

 # Reedux

-As applications grow, there's this idea to move away from one large combined reducer, and break down code into modules that depend on a store export
+As applications grow, there's the idea to move away from one large combined reducer, and break down code into modules that depend on a store export

 [![npm downloads](https://img.shields.io/npm/dm/reedux.svg)](https://www.npmjs.com/package/reedux)